 - F (failing) This grade is assigned for failure to complete work in a timely and competent manner, or for non-attendance.

-Come to class, on time.
-It is better to show up late than not to arrive at all.
-You can miss one class, for any reason, without penalty.
-Additional absences or missed class time will count against your course grade; final grades drop by 4% for each unexcused absence.
+Plan to come to class.
+That said, you can miss one class, for any reason, without penalty.
+Additional unexcused absences or missed class time will count against your course grade, which drops by 4% for each unexcused absence.

-Grounds for excused absences are illness, religious observances, family emergencies, and military or jury service.
-You do not need to provide a note, but you must let me know by email.
+Your absence is excused if you’re sick, have religious observances, encounter family emergencies, or are called for military or jury service.
+You do not need to provide a note, but let me know by email.

-In the classroom, conduct yourself professionally, in a way that shows respect for your fellow students, your instructor, and the material.
+In the classroom, conduct yourself professionally.
 Do not record audio or video; if you need a recording, your instructor will arrange for one.

 Citations and academic integrity